Staff profile

 About

-In 2018 I completed a five year period overseeing the Mathematics programmes that we offered at undergraduate level during that time (BSc (Hons) in Mathematics, Mathematics and Computer Science, and Mathematics with Education), and supported or lead on various outreach activities designed to promote Mathematics as a subject here at the University of Derby (visiting schools/colleges to talk about studying mathematics and offering 'taster' sessions).
+In 2018 I completed a five year period overseeing the Mathematics programmes that we offered at undergraduate level during that time (BSc (Hons) in Mathematics, Mathematics and Computer Science, and Mathematics with Education); I continue to support or lead on various outreach activities designed to promote Mathematics as a subject here at the University of Derby (visiting schools/colleges to talk about studying mathematics and offering 'taster' sessions).

 In 2013, I became the first ever Professor of Mathematics at the University of Derby, having been appointed Reader in 2010.
 I have an Erdős Number 2.